🚀 What’s Next.js and Why Should You Get Excited?

 - Go to

-src/app/components/(create this folder if it doesn’t exist) - Create a file called
+src/app/and create a folder calledcomponents - Create a file called

 export default function Hero() {